fangdreth/MBAACC-Extended-Training-Mode/README.md

 - [Download the latest .EXE and .DLL from this link.](https://github.com/fangdreth/MBAACC-Extended-Training-Mode/releases)

 - The first time you run the .EXE, your anti-virus might warn you it is dangerous.
 You can safely dismiss this message.
-If you are curious, you see this because the training mod has code which modifies memory directly, which sets off the anti-virus.
+If you are curious why, it says this because the training mod has code which modifies memory directly, which sets off the anti-virus.

 - Run the .EXE while you have Melty Blood open.